Kingdom of Kongo: Foundation

 At some point around 1375, Nimi a Nzima, ruler of Mpemba Kasi and Vungu, made an alliance with Nsaku Lau, the ruler of the neighboring Mbata Kingdom.
-Nimi a Nzima married Lukeni lua Nsanze(Luqueni Luansanze in the text), Nsaku Lau's daughter.
+Nimi a Nzima married Lukeni lua Nsanze (Luqueni Luansanze in the text), Nsaku Lau's daughter.
 This alliance guaranteed that each of the two allies would help ensure the succession of its ally's lineage in the other's territory.
 Mbata in turn was a former province of the Seven Kingdoms of Kongo dia Nlaza whose capital lay farther east along the current border of Angola and Democratic Republic of Congo.
 Mbata may have been the senior partner in the original alliance, as he had the title of "Nkaka andi a Mwene Kongo," or grandfather of the king of Kongo.

 Nimi a Nzima and Lukeni lua Nsanze's son Lukeni lua Nimi (circa 1380–1420) began the expansion that would found the Kingdom of Kongo.
 The name Nimi a Lukeni appeared in later oral traditions and some modern historians, notably Jean Cuvelier, popularized it.
 Lukeni lua Nimi, or Nimi a Lukeni, led expansion southward into lands ruled by Mpemba.
-He established a new base on the mountain Mongo dia Kongo and made alliances with the Mwene Mpangala, ruler of a market town then loyal to Mpemba and also with the Mwene Kabunga whose lands lay west of there of uncertain loyalty but the site of a famous shrine.
+He established a new base on the mountain Mongo dia Kongo and made alliances with the Mwene Mpangala, ruler of a market town then loyal to Mpemba and also with the Mwene Kabunga whose lands lay west of there of uncertain loyalty and the site of a shrine.
 Two centuries later the Mwene Kabunga's descendants still symbolically challenged the conquest in an annual celebration.
 He furthered this with a second more important alliance with Vunda, another of Mpemba's subordinate rulers.
 To cement this alliance, as with the one with Mbata, Lukeni lua Nimi allowed him to be an elector to the kingdom.